forest-fire/vuex-plugin-firemodel/docs/abc-api/index.md

     By using this approach we gradually build up a set of records for a given model (_products_ in this example) and each time we add to the list we cache the results so that any subsequent request is able to leverage what we already know.

-    > Note: the `get` API is smart enough to update Vuex from cached results in IndexedDB for those records we already have and then in parallel request records it doesn't yet have in cache from Firebase.
+    > Note: the `getRecords` API is smart enough to update Vuex from cached results in IndexedDB for those records we already have and then in parallel request records it doesn't yet have in cache from Firebase.
 You may optionally decide to _warm_ the cached entries in this case too (more on that in the options section)

 - **Query Based**